 Our students have secured placements with NHS Trusts, schools, prisons, the Home Office, the Health and Safety Executive, in research and academia, and with various consultancies and companies.

-A degree in Psychology can open doors to a variety of career paths in different sectors, including commercial or healthcare settings, and roles in management and human resources, education, community and social work, financial services, and psychological research.
+A degree in Psychology can open doors to a variety of career paths in different sectors, including commercial or healthcare settings, and roles in management, human resources, education, community and social work, financial services, and psychological research.

 It also provides a foundation for postgraduate study or further professional training for careers in counselling or clinical, educational, occupational, forensic or health psychology.

-Graduates from our Psychology courses have secure graduate jobs including:
+Graduates from our Psychology courses have secured graduate jobs including:

 - Assistant Clinical Psychologist, NHS